 Legality And Revenue

 Indian casinos do not follow the same gambling regulations that other gambling sites do within the state.
-Because of this, resort-goers can find most major gambling activities within these resorts, including blackjack, poker, electronic games, slot machines, lottery games, bingo, and more.
+Because of this, resort-goers can find most major gambling activities within these resorts, including casino games: blackjack, poker, electronic games, slot machines, lottery games, bingo.
 Gambling activities are either regulated by the National Indian Gaming Commission or state authorities.

 Because tribal casinos drawing so much revenue, casinos often feature distinct themes or special attractions or resorts.
 Northern California Indian casinos are largely positioned around Sacramento or the Bay Area, although a few stretch a little farther north.
 Most of these resorts may have themes revolving around wine country or the NorCal wilderness and mountains.